gabrielpjordao/pyfunct/README.md

 In the above code, we wrote a testcase that inherits from `FunctTestCase`.
 All PyFunct tests must inherit from it.
 `FunctTestCase` is just a testcase that inherits from `unittest.TestCase` (python's native unittest testcase) with a few shortcuts.
 It means you can use its methods (such as `assertIn`).

 Before a test suite runs, a browser instance is created.
-That same browser instance will be reused by all test cases from that class.
+That same browser instance will be reused by all test cases from that class, although it's the typical and default behavior, you can still disable it by setting the flag `reuse_browser` to `False` in your TestCase.
 The browser instance will be closed once all tests from the class finish running.
 You can also create as many browsers as you want by calling `self.create_browser()`.